-Richmond is a town in south west London: a pleasant place, whatever your expectations.
-Along the Thames populated by small river boats, the atmosphere is almost that one of an enchanted village with the wildest park in London a few hundred meters away; on the other hand, parallel to the riverside are the main streets where shops and restaurants offer many options for those who want to keep feeling the urban beat.
+One of my favorite spots in London is Richmond, a town in the south west part of the city.
+There the Thames is populated by small river boats, the atmosphere is almost the one of an enchanted village.
+The wildest park in London is a few hundred meters away and parallel to the riverside there is the main street where shops and restaurants offer plenty options for those who want to keep feeling the urban beat.

 The sweetness of the apples is in perfect harmony with the slightly sour taste of the beetroot.
 The ginger adds a pungent and aromatic touch.
 The flavor of this drink won me over.
-Afterwards, when I read about the beneficial properties of the beetroot juice, I just felt the “urge” to share the recipe with you all.
-It tastes good but it is also very healthy.
+Afterwards, when I read about the beneficial properties of the beetroot juice, I felt the “urge” to share the recipe with you all.
+It tastes good but it is also very healthy (no added sugar!).

 Properties of the Beetroot